t-pete/hello-world/README.md

 # hello-world
 Initial playground

-This is just a test-project for playing around and getting to knwo GitHub
+This is just a test project for playing around and getting to kniw GitHub.